PROFESSIONAL RESOURCES

 Jul 25, 2016 - Drs.
 Piper and Yiannios weigh sympathetic influence on dental pain and TMD symptoms.
 Dr. Piper describes the connection between malocclusion and trigeminal induction of stomatognathic muscle spasms.

-Dr. Piper explains his use of greater auricular nerve blocks as a diagnostic aid for patients with atypical pain profile unaccompanied by easily recognized signs and symptoms.
+Dr. Piper explains his use of greater auricular nerve blocks for patients with unusual pain profiles which are unaccompanied by easily recognized signs and symptoms.

 Apr 7, 2020 - Drs.
 Piper and Yiannios explore limitations in TMD treatment.
-Although DTR THERAPY readily addresses malocclusion, an interdisciplinary approach may be necessary if compounding symptoms stem from other causes in addition to the dental component.
+Although DTR THERAPY readily addresses malocclusion, an interdisciplinary approach becomes necessary if symptoms stem from other causes despite any observed malocclusion.

 Dr. Yiannios's youtube page has garnered worldwide attention.
-He has hundreds of stories of patients who traveled to his Rogers, Arkansas office for treatment of their debilitating symptoms, including detailed clinical presentations of complex regional pain syndrome (CRPS) and sympathetic pain cases which are not candidates for DTR nor orthodontic treatment, instead needing referral for surgical intervention.
+He has hundreds of stories of patients who traveled to his Rogers, Arkansas office for treatment of their debilitating symptoms, including detailed clinical presentations of sympathetic pain cases such as complex regional pain syndrome (CRPS).
+These cases are not candidates for DTR THERAPY nor even orthodontic treatment, instead needing referral for surgical intervention.

 Oct 22, 2025 - "Why is a general dentist treating something typically diagnosed by ear, nose, and throat physicians?"
-Dr. Sutter describes the nature and symptoms of Meniere's, highlighting its status as a diagnosis of exclusion based upon clinical presentation, along with basic treatment options.
+Dr. Sutter profiles the nature and symptoms of Meniere's, highlighting its status as a diagnosis of exclusion based upon clinical presentation and briefly covering treatment options.

 The emotional toll of Meniere's is something most of us cannot imagine.
 Social media support groups are full of stories and memes describing how debilitating this condition can be.